 Recoil Energy: 28.3

-Comments: This round is part of a family of short magnums produced by Winchester among others.
-If you are looking for magnum-level ballistics in a shorter, lighter more-easily-carried rifle, give it a look.
+Comments: This round is part of the family of short magnums produced by Winchester and other manufacturers.
+If you’re interested in achieving magnum-level ballistics with a shorter, lighter, and more easily carried rifle, it’s definitely worth considering.

 .300 Winchester Magnum